How to Stop Wasting Food (A Realistic Guide for Busy People)

 The Bigger Picture

+Reducing food waste isn’t just about saving money, although, genuinely, you could save over $1,500 a year just by wasting less.
 You don’t have to be perfect.
-You don’t have to start composting or join a zero-waste movement (unless you want to — no judgment).
+You don’t have to start composting or join a zero-waste movement (though composting what you can’t use is genuinely better than landfill).
 Even cutting your food waste by half makes a real difference, both to your wallet and to the planet.

 Start Small, Build From There